 We found 4 orthopedic trauma specialists who accept Humana Platinum 500/HMO Premier near Oro Valley, AZ.

-Dr. Edward Petrow's areas of specialization are orthopedic trauma, pediatric orthopedics/orthopedic surgery, and adult orthopedic reconstructive surgery; he sees patients in Tucson, AZ.
-Dr. Petrow is a graduate of New York College of Osteopathic Medicine.
-Patients gave him an average rating of 4.0 stars out of 5.
-He honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+Dr. Edward Petrow's specialties are orthopedic trauma, pediatric orthopedics/orthopedic surgery, and adult orthopedic reconstructive surgery.
+He practices in Tucson, AZ.
+On average, patients gave Dr. Petrow a rating of 4.0 stars out of 5.
+He accepts several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He graduated from New York College of Osteopathic Medicine.

 Conditions / Treatments